-These prevent irrelevant keywords from triggering your ads, which saves you valuable budget.
+Negative Keywords: These prevent irrelevant keywords from triggering your ads, which saves you valuable budget.

-Google’s 1-10 rating of the quality and relevancy of your search ads and keywords.
+Quality Score: Google’s 1-10 rating of the quality and relevancy of your search ads and keywords.
 The more relevant your keywords, ad copy and landing pages, the higher your Quality Score will be.

 Over to you

 Google Ads can deliver a seriously fast and monumental ROI, but you still need to put in the hard yards.
 This means regularly monitoring your online advertising strategies at all levels.

 Whether you get an agency, outsource or hire in-house, don’t underestimate how much time you need to invest to get incredible results.
 With every Google Adwords campaign you create, the more time you’ll need to spend optimizing advertising will only increase.